 Our Introduction to Biodynamics (four weeks for £50) is a course for anyone who is interested in biodynamic agriculture, from producers to consumers, whether you simply are interested in eating good quality food or managing the soil to save the planet, this course provides an overview of biodynamic agriculture from both a principled and practical point of view.
 For more on this course, see our Introduction page.

-For anyone who is interested in pursuing the subject further the next stage is a course in the Biodynamic World View (10 weeks).
-This explores the human relationship with nature that underpins the approach of biodynamic agriculture.
-This includes the historical perspective and context of the development of biodynamic agriculture and how an experiential relationship with nature can contribute to agriculture practice that works in harmony with nature.
+For anyone who is interested in pursuing the subject further, the next stage is a course in the Biodynamic World View (10 weeks).
+This explores the human relationship with nature that underpins the approach of biodynamic agriculture – what kind of thinking is helpful in solving the problems of agriculture today?
+This includes the historical perspective and context of the development of biodynamic agriculture and how an experiential relationship with nature can contribute to an agricultural practice that works in harmony with nature.

 For students who want to work actively with biodynamic agriculture, our Core Biodynamics (16 weeks) course explores the practicalities of working with soil, plants and animals in the context of the farm organism.
 This course is designed for students who are involved in working with land already and want to gain deeper insight into how the principles of biodynamic agriculture can be applied in a variety of situations.